-Fort Worth Stock Show Tickets Selling Out at Record Pace
+Fort Worth Stock Show Tickets Selling Out At Record Pace

-In the first week of sales, the Fort Worth Stock Show & Rodeo is already selling out at a record pace as it moves into a new home at the new Dickies Arena.
+In the first week of sales, the Fort Worth Stock Show and Rodeo is already selling out at a record pace as it moves into a new home at the new Dickies Arena.

-"That preorder demand was extremely strong," Fort Worth Stock Show & Rodeo spokesperson Matt Brockman said.
-"When the ticket office opened Monday, 10 performances of our 25 were sold out."
+“That preorder demand was extremely strong,” Fort Worth Stock Show and Rodeo spokesperson Matt Brockman said.
+“When the ticket office opened Monday, 10 performances of our 25 were sold out.”

 Brockman believes the move to the Dickies Arena is responsible for the unprecedented interest.